Privacy Policy

 A small, carefully chosen set of third parties processes data on our behalf.
 Each has been reviewed for privacy and security and is bound by a data processing agreement under GDPR Article 28.

 Security and safety.
-IPinfo provides IP network signals for registration and abuse prevention, including VPN provider, commercial proxy, Tor, and residential-proxy signals, under the conditions set out in Section 3.2. hCaptcha provides CAPTCHA challenges for bot detection.
+IPinfo provides IP network signals for registration and abuse prevention under the conditions in Section 3.2. hCaptcha provides CAPTCHA challenges for bot detection.

 Third-party content.
-Google provides YouTube embeds and GIF search (Tenor).
-KLIPY provides additional GIF search.
-Traffic to Tenor and KLIPY is proxied through our servers, so your IP address and device identifiers never reach them, whether for searches or for the GIFs themselves.
-For YouTube, metadata is fetched server-side, and a YouTube iframe only loads from your device if you actually press play.
+Google provides YouTube embeds and GIF search (Tenor); KLIPY provides additional GIF search.
+Traffic to Tenor and KLIPY is proxied through our servers, so your IP address and device identifiers never reach them.
+YouTube metadata is fetched server-side (see Section 13).

 Payments and communications.
-Stripe handles payment processing.
-Sweego, hosted in the EU, handles transactional email.
-Twilio handles SMS-based account verification.
-Intercom runs our customer support platform.
-Phone numbers used for verification are not linked to Fluxer accounts; Fluxer keeps only an encrypted marker with no user ID for about 30 days, used solely to allow at most two verifications in that period.
-When you contact us through support, Intercom handles your messages, your email address, and the basic technical information needed to respond, acting under our instructions and not for its own purposes.
+Stripe handles payment processing, Sweego (hosted in the EU) transactional email, Twilio SMS-based account verification, and Intercom our support tool.
+Phone numbers used for verification are never linked to Fluxer accounts (Section 7.3).
+Intercom handles your support messages, email address, and basic technical information under our instructions, not for its own purposes.

 Error monitoring and observability.
 Our observability stack (metrics, logs, and traces) runs on infrastructure we control.
 No application errors or crash data are sent to any third-party monitoring service.